awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

-## Gets a lifecycle configuration for an Amazon S3 on Outposts bucket<a name="S3OutpostsGetBucketLifecycleConfigurationJava"></a>
+## Get a lifecycle configuration for an S3 on Outposts bucket<a name="S3OutpostsGetBucketLifecycleConfigurationJava"></a>

 The following SDK for Java example gets an access point for an Outposts bucket\.